Bare Mountain (Massachusetts)

-Alternate spelling: should not be confused with Bear Mountain.

 Bare Mountain, 1014 ft above sea level, is a prominent peak of the Holyoke Range of traprock mountains located in the Connecticut River Valley of Massachusetts, and part of the greater Metacomet Ridge that stretches from Long Island Sound to nearly the Vermont border.
 The peak rises steeply from the river valley 1000 ft below; its bald summit offers sweeping views.
 Bare Mountain is located within the towns of Amherst and South Hadley, Massachusetts.
 Part of its northeastern flanks are in Hadley and part of its southern flanks are in Granby.
 It is traversed by the 110 mi Metacomet-Monadnock Trail.

 Description and history

 A hiking destination popular among local college students, Bare Mountain offers a 270° vista over the surrounding valleys to the north and south, and a bird's eye view across Mount Norwottuck and the eastern peaks of the Holyoke Range.
 Also visible from the top are the Round Mountain quarry and the campuses of the University of Massachusetts Amherst and Hampshire College to the north and Westover Joint Air Reserve Base to the south.
 A prime example of a basalt talus slope is located on the east side of the mountain, along the Metacomet-Monadnock Trail.

 The next peak to its west is called Mount Hitchcock.
 The peak formerly to its east, Round Mountain, has been removed by quarrying activity; thus today, the peak to Bare Mountain's east is Mount Norwottuck in Granby.
 Both Round Mountain and Mount Norwottuck once had towers on their summits, but those have since been taken down.
 Bare Mountain is the highest point in the town of South Hadley.
 For many decades, Mount Hitchcock was thought to be the highest; however, carefully topographical and boundary analysis shows both that the peak of Bare Mountain is within the borders of the town and that it is eight feet higher than Mount Hitchcock.

 The Five Colleges Library Depository is located on the north side of the mountain, within a subterranean bunker formerly occupied by the United States Air Force Strategic Air Command.